Proposition A Update Webinar

 Questions?

-For questions regarding Proposition A, please contact Heidi Geisbuhler Sutherland, director of policy development and strategy for the Missouri Chamber.
+For questions regarding Proposition A and HB 567, please contact Heidi Geisbuhler Sutherland, director of policy development and strategy for the Missouri Chamber.

 Heidi Geisbuhler Sutherland